 If you live in LA, you know how overwhelming it can get at times.
 I needed a change of scenery, so I decided to celebrate my birthday in San Francisco.

-The only other time I had been to San Francisco, was when I was 3 years old.
-There’s a picture of me and my dad on the Golden Gate bridge, but besides that, obviously, I have no memories to recall.
-I was lucky enough to stay at my ex boss’s friend’s beautiful apartment in the city without breaking the bank.
+The only other time I had been to San Francisco was when I was 3 years old.
+There’s a picture of me and my dad on the Golden Gate Bridge, but obviously, I have no memories or experiences to recount.
+On this trip, I was lucky enough to stay at my ex-boss’s friend’s beautiful apartment in the city without breaking the bank.
 Good luck finding a deal in a reasonably good area of San Francisco for less than $300 a day.
 I really lucked out!

-First of all, had I stayed in San Francisco for more days, I definitely would have opted for the longer route, Highway 1, which provides the most spectacular views of the Pacific Ocean and beautiful coastal towns.
+First of all, had I stayed in San Francisco for more days, I definitely would have opted for the longer route, Highway 1, which provides the most spectacular views of the Pacific Ocean with beautiful charming coastal towns along the way.

 Due to the shortness of my trip, I had to go for the fastest and most boring route.
 As a sucker for scenic drives, the I-5 is the least scenic road trip drive I’ve ever taken.
 The drive was very plain: just harvested fields, rolling hills covered in wheat and lots of trucks.
-There also weren’t any malls with a decent selection of food.
+There also weren’t any strip malls with a decent food selection.

-Finally, after a five hour drive, I was welcomed to the city by the beautiful white lit up Bay Bridge (not to be confused with Golden Gate) that took me into the city.
-Once there, the most noticeable aspect was the humidity.
+Finally, after a five-hour drive, I was welcomed to the city by the beautiful white lit up Bay Bridge (not to be confused with the Golden Gate Bridge) that took me into the city.
+Once I was there, the most noticeable things were the fog and humidity.

 Without further ado, here’s a summary of my 3-day trip itinerary!

-Note: I switched phones after my trip and I lost many photos when doing the transfer!!
-Some of these pictures are straight from Google, the last 3 are mine.
+Note: I switched phones after my trip and I lost a bunch photos when doing the transfer!! 🙁 Some of these pictures were taken off Google, the last 3 are mine. 🙁

 The Painted Ladies

 These beautiful Victorian houses are located in Alamo Square.
-They’re the landmark for the Full House TV show.
+One of the houses was used for the exterior shots for one of the most popular sitcoms of all time, Full House.
 This spot fully captures the essence of San Francisco’s signature architecture.
-If you walk down the street, you will keep stumbling upon more gorgeous and brightly colored Victorian houses each with a distinct character that makes this type of architecture so remarkable.
+If you walk down the street, you will keep stumbling upon more gorgeous and brightly colored Victorian houses, each with a distinct character that makes this type of architecture so remarkable.

 Golden Gate Bridge

 I had the opportunity to walk across this iconic landmark on my birthday.
-After seeing this bridge in countless movies and TV-shows, it was quite surreal to be standing right on it.
-The bridge is so whimsical and majestic, truly a piece of art that I can’t quite describe.
-It’s something you have to see for yourself.
-The weather forecast worked in my favor throughout the entire trip so there wasn’t the slightest bit of fog.
-The gorgeous blue sky permeated the city’s skyline and the beautiful white sailboats in the bay.
-The views were breathtakingly beautiful, straight off of a postcard.
+After seeing this bridge in movies and TV-shows countless times, it was quite surreal to be standing right on it.
+The bridge is so tall and majestic, it truly is an engineering masterpiece.
+Except for the first day, the weather worked in my favor throughout trip so there was no fog.
+The city’s skyline and the white sailboats in the bay against the striking blue sky was a gorgeous view, straight off of a postcard.
 It was such an unforgettable experience.

 It took me 38 minutes round-trip to cross it walking at a fast pace.